+The articles I publish here stem from my travels (first and foremost!), a thorough research, and my very personal feelings about places and people.
 I want my readers to see, hear, smell, sense the countries I visit, I want them to feel out there are real people, real traditions, real emotions that, in the end, are not very different from the ones we have at home.

-I naturally like wandering off the beaten path, but I believe also the most traveled roads have something new to say, and a journey through well tackled destinations can be as inspiring and fascinating as the more unconventional trails.
-I like to spot the beauty of every place, the unusual angles, local flavors and hidden traditions, and while I will always emphasize the best aspects of every country, I won’t shy away from speaking the truth about my own experiences, good or bad, like when I got mugged in Fortaleza, the places I didn’t fall in love with, or the poverty I’ve witnessed and the dangers of irresponsible tourism.
+I naturally like wandering off the beaten path, but I believe also the most travelled roads have something new to say, and a journey through well tackled destinations can be as inspiring and fascinating as the more unconventional trails.
+I like to spot the beauty of every place, the unusual angles, local flavors and hidden traditions, and while I will always emphasise the best aspects of every country, I won’t shy away from speaking the truth about my own experiences, good or bad, like when I got mugged in Fortaleza, the places I didn’t fall in love with, or the poverty I’ve witnessed and the dangers of irresponsible tourism.